Wingate

 Thorough Testing: The finished PCB should be tested thoroughly to ensure that it meets the design requirements.
 This includes checking for continuity, verifying the accuracy of the placement of components, and checking the functionality of the board.
 Various testing methods can be used, including visual inspection, electrical testing, functional testing, and environmental testing.

 Quality Assurance: Quality assurance measures should be incorporated throughout the fabrication and assembly process to ensure that the final product is of high quality.
 Visual inspection and automated optical inspection (AOI) can be used to check for defects and errors in the board.
-X-ray inspection can be used to check the quality of the plated through-holes and other hidden features of the board.
+X-ray inspection can be used to check the quality of the plate through holes and other hidden features of the board.

 Overall, a good PCB fabrication and assembly process should result in a high-quality, reliable product that meets the project’s requirements and performs as intended.